Saksiu/Simple-Solutions-Folder-Java/README.md

 5. IsSubsequence.java - Given two strings, determine wether one of them is a subsequence of another.
 6. ReverseInteger.java - Reverse any 32bit number.
 7. SameTree.java - Given 2 binary trees' roots determine wether they are identical.
+8. FirstOccurence - Return the index of the first occurence of a given substring inside a given string.